The Halluci Nation: Nation II Nation (2013)

 ATCR's second album was nominated for a Polaris Prize and it also had a political inclination as it contributed to the conversation that revolves around Indigenous rights and cultural appropriation.
 The name of the album has two layers of meaning.
 On one hand, the members of the group are originally from different communities, as Campeau explained: "I'm Ojibway, Anishinaabe.
 The other two guys, Dan and Bear, are both Cayuga [...]
 Historically, we're enemies.
 So together, in forming this group, that's a nation-to-nation relationship".
 On the other hand, there is a "nation-to-nation relationship from the settler nations to the First Nations" (Ian "DJ NDN" Campeau).

 We Are the Halluci Nation (2016)

-The third album of A Tribe Called Red was released in September 2016.
+A Tribe Called Red released its third album in September 2016.
 The first voice that is heard in this album is that of John Trudell, a Native American activist, poet and musician.
-In fact, with this work ATCR wanted to celebrate contemporary Indigenous culture.
+In fact, with this work, ATCR wanted to celebrate contemporary Indigenous culture.